DonnyZhao/fun-with-weather-scala/README.md

        - Feed new data (time&location) the established predictive models to generate the simulated weather data

     Usage
-     displayed in the console.
        - sbt test or ./activator test
-       - Users may also want to modify or add test scenarios WeatherSimulator.scala
+       - Users may also want to modify or add test scenarios in WeatherSimulator.scala

     TODO
        - Add training set from real weather data to make the simulation more realitic